 How does second-hand smoke harm your health?

-Pregnant women exposed to second-hand smoke can have a greater risk of miscarriages and babies with low birth weight.
+Pregnant women exposed to second-hand smoke can have a greater risk of miscarriages, premature birth, and babies with low birth weight.

 How does second-hand smoke harm babies and children?

 Children are at higher risk of getting sick from second-hand smoke because their lungs are still developing and easily damaged.
 Babies also inhale more smoke because they breathe faster than adults.

 Second-hand smoke is harmful to babies and children in the following ways:

 - Babies who breathe second-hand smoke have a greater chance of dying from Sudden Infant Death Syndrome (SIDS).
 For more information, see HealthLinkBC File #46 Sudden Infant Death Syndrome (SIDS).